bartom21/kaggle-capstone-pharo-agent/README.md

 # Pharo Reviewer Agent API

+> **Google + Kaggle Agentic AI Course - Capstone Project**

+## The Problem: Legacy Systems Left Behind in the AI Revolution

+Modern developers working with languages like Python, JavaScript, or TypeScript enjoy integrated AI assistants—Cursor, Windsurf, GitHub Copilot—that dramatically boost productivity.
+These tools don't just autocomplete; they refactor, generate tests, and even deploy code.
+Meanwhile, **legacy system developers are stuck in the past**, working without any AI assistance in their IDEs.

+This productivity gap is real and growing.
+Teams maintaining legacy systems are becoming less productive relative to their modern counterparts, and engineers on these teams risk being left behind professionally as the AI revolution accelerates.

+### A Real-World Problem

+I face this issue firsthand as a Smalltalk developer at **JPMorgan Chase**, working on **Kapital**—a trade and risk financial management system built on VisualWorks Smalltalk.
+While my teammates supporting other applications leverage agentic AI capabilities daily, my team has zero AI integration.
+We can't use AI tools simply because our environment doesn't support them.

+This isn't a niche problem.
+Countless enterprises still run critical systems on Smalltalk, COBOL, and other legacy platforms.
+The companies depend on these systems, but the developers maintaining them are starved of the tools that define modern software engineering.

+## The Solution: Bringing Agentic AI to Legacy Environments

+This project **bridges the gap** by embedding agentic AI capabilities directly into the Smalltalk environment.
+Instead of hoping legacy IDEs will eventually support AI (they won't), we bring AI to where the developers work.

+### Why Agents?

+Simple autocomplete isn't enough for legacy codebases—you need context-aware systems that can:
+- **Understand domain-specific patterns** (e.g., Smalltalk's message-passing paradigms)
+- **Perform multi-step workflows** (review → refactor → validate → deploy)
+- **Integrate seamlessly** with existing development workflows
+- **Ensure quality** through validation loops before releasing changes

+Agentic systems excel at exactly this: orchestrating specialized AI agents to tackle complex, multi-step tasks autonomously.

+### The Core Innovation

+This project integrates an **agentic refactoring system** directly into **Pharo Smalltalk** via a menu tool.
+Developers can:

+1. Right-click a method in Pharo
+2. Request a refactor from the agentic system
+3. The multi-agent pipeline reviews, refactors, validates, and pushes code directly into the Pharo image

+No context switching.
+No manual copying.
+The AI works **inside** the legacy environment.

+This was made possible by building on the [Pharo Smalltalk Interop MCP Server](https://github.com/mumez/pharo-smalltalk-interop-mcp-server) by mumez, which enables communication between the agentic system and the Pharo environment.

+### Impact

+By bringing agentic capabilities to Smalltalk, this project:
+- **Levels the playing field** for legacy developers
+- **Increases productivity** in maintaining critical enterprise systems
+- **Demonstrates a blueprint** for integrating AI into other legacy environments
+- **Preserves career viability** for developers in legacy ecosystems

+---

+## Technical Overview

 A production-ready FastAPI application that provides AI-powered code review and refactoring for Pharo Smalltalk methods using Google's ADK multi-agent system.

 ## Features